Zargath/azure-pipelines-dependency-track/README.md

 ```

 ## Thresholds Usage Example
-This example finishes the pipeline with a warning if the number of low vulnerabilities surpasse zero.
+This example finishes the pipeline with a warning if the number of low vulnerabilities surpasses zero.
 ![Low Threshold Surpassed Warning](images/pipelineThresholdWarning.png)
 ```yaml
 trigger: